gh-tests/files-to-review/README.md

     name: 'ui-experts-to-review'
     regexp: '\.css$'
 ```
+results in the following actions being performed:
+* comment indicating files to be reviewed by `legal-to-review` is added
+* `legal` team is added to the _Reviewers_ list
+* comment indicating files to be reviewed by `ui-experts-to-review` is added

-and results in actions similar to the following pull request:
+It looks similar to the following pull request:

 ![both-modes](./assets/combined.png?raw=true)

 ## TODO

-Introduce the following features:
+Introduce the following feature(s):
-* Issue comment even when `team` is provided so that team members can start review with focusing on area of interest files.
-  Will be especially handy when files are scattered within larger repositories.
 * Add possibility to `request-review-to-team` based on PR author's team membership.
 This is especially handy when junior
   developer joins the org and his contributions should be reviewed by someone from mentors team.
 * Consider acting on pull request updates.